oracle/libdtrace-ctf/README.md

 For questions, check the
 [dtrace-devel mailing list](https://oss.oracle.com/mailman/listinfo/dtrace-devel).

-## Pull Requests and Support
+## Contributing

+This project is not accepting external contributions at this time.
+For bugs or enhancement requests, please file a GitHub issue unless it’s security related.
+When filing a bug remember that the better written the bug is, the more likely it is to be fixed.
+If you think you’ve found a security vulnerability, do not raise a GitHub issue and follow the instructions in our [security policy](./SECURITY.md).

-We currently do not accept pull requests via GitHub, please contact us via the mailing list above.
+Please contact us via the mailing list above.

 The source code for libdtrace-ctf is published here without support.
 Compiled binaries are provided as part of Oracle Linux, which is [free to download](http://www.oracle.com/technetwork/server-storage/linux/downloads/index.html), distribute and use.
 Support for libdtrace-ctf is included in Oracle Linux support subscriptions.
 Individual packages and updates are available on the [Oracle Linux yum server](https://yum.oracle.com).

+## Security

+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process